 Vermont communities are adapting to the many changes needed to prevent the spread of COVID-19.
-Our efforts are making a difference, from the steps we are all taking – like staying home, wearing a face covering and keeping a six foot distance – to businesses working to protect employees and customers.
-Some businesses have needed to close, and many Vermonters are suffering from the loss of a job.
+Our efforts are making a difference, from the steps we are all taking – like wearing a mask and keeping a six-foot distance – to businesses working to protect employees and customers.
 Vermont is working to make sure everyone can be connected to the resources they need at this time.

-There are lots of options to support your fellow Vermonters, from donating blood and sewing face coverings to providing transportation or groceries for a neighbor.
+There are lots of options to support your fellow Vermonters, from donating blood and sewing face masks to providing transportation or groceries for a neighbor.
 If you need some extra help, please reach out and see what’s available.
 Many of us need extra resources during this unusual time.

 Housing - call Economic Services, Monday through Friday 8:00 a.m. - 4:30 p.m, at 1-802-479-6151.
 For help outside of these times, call 2-1-1.